jphaugla/cockroachCloudTerraform/README.md

 ## Quick Start for Azure
 NOTES:
 - Unlike AWS, the cluster creation and the application server creation are two completely separate terraform processes
-- Azure terraform doesn't effectively handle the private link steps so these steps need to be done manually
+- Azure terraform doesn't effectively handle the private link steps so these steps need to be done manually in the azure UI or the azure CLI
 - Outputs from the cluster creation terraform are used for the application deployment
 - the control file for the cluster is terraform-azure-ccloud/cluster-only/main.tf
+  * this only creates the cockroach cloud cluster and does not create application server or the network for the application server.
 - the control file for the application side is terraform-azure-app/app-only/main.tf

 1. **change to correct directory**